 The spot where the corpses of German civilians in the photo above were piled is today marked by an engraved stone put up by the post-war German government.
 It is inscribed, “Germany brought war to the world and here it was brought back to Germany.”

 Do the fools who scribbled that epitaph understand the implications of their alibi for terrorism?
 It was America that “brought war” to Iraq.
 Therefore, is it permissible for Iraqis to commit terrorism against American civilians?
 It was the Judaic Bolsheviks who had been (largely) raised in Talmudic homes who “brought war” to the Christians of Russia.
 Therefore, was it permissible for Hitler to terrorize Judaic civilians?
 There is no excuse for targeting civilians, whether by ISIS in the Middle East or the British and Americans in the heart of ancient Saxony.

 This writer has had friendships with a few combat veterans of the Second World War Germany army.
 One of these was the Roman Catholic German soldier Hans von der Heide.
 In 1985 he related to me (on videotape) that he and his brother soldiers were held captive in an American POW camp after the war and were shown atrocity photos of “German crimes.”

 One of the photos was said to be of “Jewish victims of Auschwitz.”
 Mr. Von der Heide told me that one of the German soldiers present knew Saxony well and shouted to the American in charge of their “re-education” session, “Those are the dead of Dresden, not Auschwitz!”

-Posted by Jonas E. Alexis on February 16, 2017, With 2992 Reads Filed under History, Investigations.
+Posted by Jonas E. Alexis on February 16, 2017, With 3309 Reads Filed under History, Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.